Urban areas in the European Union

 This is a list of urban areas in the European Union with over 500,000 inhabitants as of 2022.
 The data comes from Demographia and the United Nations Department of Economic and Social Affairs.
 Demographia provides figures for urban areas (including conurbations), while the UN DESA figures are a mix agglomerations, cities proper and metropolitan areas.
-For comparison, Function Urban Area (FUA) population figures by Eurostat are also provided, however, these measure the wider metropolitan areas.
+For comparison, Functional Urban Area (FUA) population figures by Eurostat are also provided, however, these measure the wider metropolitan areas.